anilvenu/maas-engine/docs/TASKS.md

-Status Tracking: Records all status changes and poll results Error Handling: Handles specific HTTP errors (429, 503, etc.) appropriately Polling Management: Automatic scheduling of next poll based on status Analysis Completion: Checks if all jobs in analysis are done
+Status Tracking: Records all status changes and poll results Error Handling: Handles specific HTTP errors (429, 503, etc.) appropriately Polling Management: Automatic scheduling of next poll based on status Batch Completion: Checks if all jobs in batch are done